vsg-dev/vsgTutorial/introduction/VulkanSceneGraphProject.md

     * **Customer collaboration** over contract negotiation
     * **Responding to change** over following a plan

+## Performance - from low power to high frame rates effiency is King.

+Efficiency of the design and implementation is critical

 ## Collection of libraries rather than a Monolythic SDK

 One of the weakensses of the OoenSceneGraph project was, while it started as small scene graph library, it step by step encompassed a wider range of components and features that are bundled together.
 While the OpenSceneGraph stops short of providing all the functionality of Game Engine it is bloated for the needs of many application develolopers.
 Early in the VulkanSceneGraph project the decision was made to create a core general purpose scene graph library and a collection of libraries each focused on specific features that users can easily compile and use in their applications if they need them.

-Features that all Vulkan applications developers will need, so are included in the VulkanSceneGraph library:
+Features that all Vulkan applications developers will need, so provide by the VulkanSceneGraph library:
 * robustly create and cleanup data
 * serialization of scene graph objects to native ascii and binary file formats
 * extensible mechanism for reading/writing 3rd party data.